yfinehuang/yfinehuang.github.io/_pages/about.md

 - *2025.02 - Present*, Guilin University of Electronic Technology, School of Information and Communication, Postdoctoral Researcher

 # 🔥 News
+- *2025.12*: &nbsp;🎉🎉 I award a grant from the "Empower" Action Plan (Guangxi Key R&D Program)!
 - *2025.12*: &nbsp;🎉🎉 I award a grant from the China Postdoctoral Science Foundation!
 - *2025.05*: &nbsp;🎉🎉 One paper is accepted by _Journal of Real-Time Image Processing_!
 - *2025.02*: &nbsp;🎉🎉 One paper is accepted by _IEEE Journal of Oceanic Engineering_!